k2s/sysadmin/notifications.delta.chat/README.md

 ### Clean up Data on testrun.org

-At some point, we need to clean up the cert, databases, and systemd files from testrun.org.
-But first, we should wait if problems arise after the migration.
-After a month or so, we should do this on testrun.org:
+We waited a few weeks if problems arised after the migration.
+At some point, we cleaned up the cert, databases, and systemd files from testrun.org:

 ```
 sudo deluser --remove-home notifications